AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/HasGenericRoleClassReference_1.md

 SystemUnitFamilyType.HasGenericRoleClassReference Method (RoleRequirementsType)
 ===============================================================================
-AutomationML 2.1 APIDetermines whether the specified roleReference is more specific than any already associated SupportedRoleClass of this SystemUnitClass.
+Determines whether the specified roleReference is more specific than any already associated SupportedRoleClass of this SystemUnitClass.
 This method doesn't check inherited RoleClass references from ancestors.
 If an assigned RoleClass is identical to the specified RoleClass, the result is `false`.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)